pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 ---

-We are thrilled that one of the core building blocks that we are using for Geungle has finally made it on the [W3C standards track][w3c-annotation] This is a great achievement, and in fact, [Doug Schepers][shepazu], the W3C contact for the new working group, mentioned that web annotations broke the record for the number of W3C votes for any new charter ever since online voting began (in
+We are thrilled that one of the core building blocks that we are using for Geungle has finally made it onto the [W3C standards track][w3c-annotation].
-<span class="oldstyle">2003</span>).[^w3c-email] While it has been a long road
-up to this point, there is still a good ways to go before it becomes a [W3C Recommendation][w3c-rec]{: .abbr}, and is adopted by the general Web community.
-I have thoroughly enjoyed witnessing how many people have come together from many different places and have worked together, trying to make the web a better place.
+This is a great achievement, and in fact, [Doug Schepers][shepazu], the W3C contact for the new working group, mentioned that web annotations broke the record for the number of W3C votes for any new charter ever since online voting began (in <span class="oldstyle">2003</span>).[^w3c-email] While it has been a long road up to this point, there is still a good ways to go before it becomes a [W3C Recommendation][w3c-rec]{: .abbr}, and is adopted by the general Web community.
+I have thoroughly enjoyed witnessing how people have come together from many different places and worked together, trying to make the web a better place.
 While there were opportunities to sow seeds of discord, no one did (that I am aware of).
 This is kind of unique in the standards world (yes, even at the W3C), but I think everyone just realized the importance of this work, and that